thespaceofallpotential/common-x--example-1/README.md

 ### visualising the relationship between lower-dimensional input-strings and higher-dimensional problem-space

-Now that we can visualise *"positive-space"* within two-dimensions *(of problem-space)*, let's also take a look at the inter-dimensional correspondence between positive-space, and the positive elements within our two one-dimensional input-strings.
+Now that we can visualise *"positive-space"* within two-dimensions *(of problem-space)*, let's also take a look at the inter-dimensional correspondence/alignment between *"two-dimensional positive-space"*, and the positive elements within our two *"one-dimensional input-strings"*.

-> *(so the correspondence between lower and higher dimensional space)*
+> *(so the correspondence/alignment, between lower and higher dimensional space)*

 ![](images/example-1-solution-frame.png)
-> Fig x : depicts the correspondence between lower and higher dimensional representations of positive-space; where input-strings are lower-dimensions, and problem-space as the higher-dimensional product
+> Fig x : depicts the correspondence between lower and higher dimensional representations of positive-space; where input-strings are lower-dimensions, and problem-space as the higher-dimensional product; with A2 on top; and B2 down the left

 #### $A2$ (top)